tolicodes/articles/wip/modern-tdd.md

 ```

 Notice that:
 - We used direct values for the `toBe` instead of calculating them in the test.
 We could have easily copies the tax formula from the `calculateTax` function itself, but it wouldn't have served much purpose.
-Instead we want to esp
+Instead we want to test with known inputs and outputs.
+If the logic changes in the future, it's ok!
+The tests will break, and we will know to update them
+- We test all possible edge case scenarios.
+- We test the business logic as closely to the function as possible.
+We want to test the smallest bits of code that we can identify, not monolithic logic flows (although the latter is useful as well).
+- W

 ## Storybook based development
 ### Why develop in isolation